Restricted developments in partizan misere game theory: Prerequisites

 In normal play, the \textit{negative} of a game is defined recursively as $-G=\{-{G}^{\ropt} | {-G}^{\lopt}\}$, and is so-called because $G+ (-G)=0$ for all games $G$ under normal play.
 As mentioned in the introduction, this property holds in mis\`ere play only if $G$ is the zero game $\{\cdot \v \cdot\}$ \cite{MesdaO2007}.
 To avoid confusion and inappropriate cancellation, we generally write $\overline{G}$ instead of $-G$ and refer to this game as the {\em conjugate} of $G$.

 Most other definitions from normal-play game theory are used without modification for \mise games, including disjunctive sum, equality, and inequality.
+See \cite{AlberNW2007} for an excellent introduction to normal play.
 In this paper, when equality and inequality relations are used, mis\`ere play is assumed unless otherwise stated.
 The equivalence relation developed by Plambeck and Siegel is formalized in Definition~\ref{def:eq} below.

 \begin{defn} For games $G$ and $H$ and a set of games $\mathcal{U}$, the terms {\em equivalence} and {\em inequality}, {\em modulo} $\mathcal{U}$, are defined by

 \end{defn}